Argiope trifasciata

 Argiope trifasciata (the banded garden spider or banded orb weaving spider) is a species of spider native to North and South America, but now found around the world.
-It can be found in certain areas of Europe, namely the Iberian Peninsula, the Canary Islands, and Madeira.
-The similar looking Argiope bruennichi is common in the Azores.

 They typically begin to appear during autumn from early September to late October as temperatures start dropping.
+In Egypt, the type locality of this spider, females were found surviving the relatively warm winter months.

 Their webs can reach a diameter of about 60 cm.
 The length of the web depends on the size of the spider.
 Webs are capable of reaching a total length of two meters.

+Distribution

+Originally from the Americas, Argiope trifasciata was introduced worldwide.

+In Europe, it can be found on the Iberian Peninsula, the Canary Islands, and Madeira.
+The similar looking Argiope bruennichi is common in the Azores.

+In Africa, the species is recorded from three countries.
+In South Africa, the species is known from eight of the nine provinces at elevations ranging from 3 to 1,557 m above sea level.

+Habitat and ecology

+The species constructs orb webs in wetlands, open grassland areas and gardens.
+The webs are usually placed low in shrubby vegetation sturdy enough to bear their weight.
+The spider hangs at the hub head-down throughout the day.

+In South Africa, the species inhabits all floral biomes except the Nama Karoo and Succulent Karoo biomes, and has also been collected from crops such as cotton, kenaf, lucerne and tomatoes.

 Behavior

 In Illinois, Argiope trifasciata hatches in early summer but does not become readily notable until mid-August, when they have grown large enough to make their distinctive webs, which can be up to 60 cm in diameter, among stems and bushes.
 The female rests at the centre of the web facing downwards, with her legs often arranged in pairs, making a cross shape; some female spiders conceal themselves in a hidden location close to the web, being alerted to a potential victim by a non-sticky thread leading to the center.

 Some segments of the web often have thicker threads known as stabilimenta forming a decorative pattern.
 Male spiders are much smaller than females and have their own small webs in close proximity to the females' webs.
 Argiope trifasciata is diurnal, and feeds on the insects that get snared in the web.
 Large, powerful prey like paper wasps, are swiftly wrapped in silk to immobilise them, before being injected with toxic saliva.